-31Other work has examined the cash holdings of institutions themselves.
+33Other work has examined the cash holdings of institutions themselves.
 For example, Chernenko and Sunderam (2020) analyze the cash holdings of open-end mutual funds.
 They find that mutual funds with stronger incentives to limit their impact on price accommodate inflows and outflows by adjusting their cash buffers (instead of trading in portfolio securities).
 As a result, stocks held by these funds have lower volatility.
-Similar considerations are derived in Simutin (2014) with respect to equity mutual funds.
-Ellul et al. (2011) provide evidence of "fire sales" effects in corporate bond markets caused by regulatory constraints on insurance companies.
+Simutin (2014) highlights that cash holdings are important for mutual funds to make fast investments.
+Ellul, Jotikasthira, and Lundblad (2011) provide evidence of "fire sales" effects in corporate bond markets caused by regulatory constraints on insurance companies.